bpmolinari/nina/content/family/molinari/yorkcoffeepalace/index.md

 The first link to the institution is buried in page 8 of *The West Australian* of 6 February 1900.
-In an advertisement for the York Coffee palace (corner of Wellington and Queen Streets).
+In an advertisement for the York Coffee Palace (corner of Wellington and Queen Streets).
 Mrs. Bowes announces that she offers

 > First class accommodation.
 Single and double rooms.
 Mechanics and tradesmen will find the above a suitable home.